singjack/Spotify-Popularity-Classifier/README.md

 Features including acousticness, loudness, energy, danceability, etc. were all used in the classification process of whether or not a song is considered popular or not.
 We used the **Pandas** library in order to manipulate large dataframes.

+###Example of features used to predict song popularity
 ![Img of Database](https://i.ibb.co/pdmNshn/Annotation-2020-09-05-132657.png)